 GPS-X

-subscription (annual per-seat) Design the Building
+subscription (annual per-seat) Engineer & Analyze

 Wastewater treatment plant modeling and simulation software by Hydromantis (a Hatch company) -- the first commercially released dynamic wastewater treatment plant simulator, providing a drag-and-drop interface with the industry's largest library of unit process models (Mantis2 biological model, carbon/nitrogen/phosphorous removal, sulfur/selenium, GHG carbon footprint) for designing, optimizing, and managing municipal and industrial wastewater treatment plants; includes steady-state and dynamic simulation, sensitivity analysis, process optimization, scenario management, and Python scripting (Pro+ tier).